Willy Tiedjen

-Wilhelm Emil Martin Tiedjen (22 January 1881 – 16 January 1950), known as Willy Tiedjen, was a German painter and draftsman associated with the late Munich School and German Impressionism.
+Wilhelm Emil Martin Tiedjen (22 January 1881 – 16 January 1950), known as Willy Tiedjen, was a German painter associated with the late Munich School and Impressionism.
 A pupil of Heinrich von Zügel at the Academy of Fine Arts, Munich, he worked across animal subjects, rural genre, and maritime and harbor scenes, as well as portraits and still lifes.
 Early notices credit Alfred Lichtwark with encouraging his talent and arranging a scholarship that enabled his Munich studies.
-Active in Munich’s exhibition life, he showed at the Glaspalast and in association venues in Munich, Berlin, Aachen and elsewhere; contemporary critics praised his observational acuity and atmospheric handling.
-Alongside his wife, the painter Fanny Tiedjen (née Bieber), he maintained a private teaching studio and, from 1906, ran a school for landscape and animal painting that admitted women as well as men.
-In the late 1930s he exhibited at the state Große Deutsche Kunstausstellung in Munich, where two paintings were acquired for Adolf Hitler’s collection.
-His work circulated internationally by the 1920s and continued to attract collectors.
+Active in Munich’s exhibition life, he showed at the Glaspalast and in association venues in Munich, Berlin, Aachen and elsewhere.
+He maintained a private teaching studio and, from 1906, ran a school for landscape and animal painting that admitted women as well as men.
+In the late 1930s he exhibited at the state Große Deutsche Kunstausstellung in Munich, where two paintings were purchased for Adolf Hitler’s collection.
+His work circulated internationally by the 1920s.

 Early life and education

 Born in Hamburg in 1881 to Heinrich and Berta (née Wilkens), Tiedjen's full name was Wilhelm Emil Martin Tiedjen; variant spellings Tiedgen and Tietjen appear in auction catalogues and art references.
-He grew up in a modest artisan household; a 1936 Hamburger Nachrichten profile describes him as constantly sketching animals, harbor scenes, and rural life from a young age.
+He grew up in a "modest artisan household... constantly sketching animals, harbor scenes, and rural life from a young age."

 Tiedjen initially trained and worked as a penniless apprentice painter.
 In his spare time he sketched animals at the zoo, where his talent was noticed by Alfred Lichtwark.
 Lichtwark encouraged him and arranged a scholarship that enabled Tiedjen to study with Heinrich von Zügel, launching his professional career.

 Academy enrollment records for 8 April 1902 list him as Emil M. Wilhelm Tiedjen, age 21, born in Hamburg, of evangelical-Lutheran faith.
 The entry notes his father's occupation as painter and his mother as innkeeper.
 He entered the Academy in the animal painting class (Malschule Zügel) under Zügel.

 Career

 Exhibitions and patronage

 Tiedjen exhibited regularly in Munich and Berlin from the first decade of the twentieth century, including appearances in the Glaspalast and association shows in Munich, Aachen, Leipzig and Berlin.

 In the late 1930s he participated in the state-sponsored Große Deutsche Kunstausstellung (GDK) in Munich, where two of his paintings — Eisgang im Hamburger Hafen (1938) and Abend auf der Heide (1938/1940) — were purchased by Adolf Hitler.

-During the First World War, Tiedjen’s maritime and harbor paintings were displayed in officers’ facilities at the German Army’s Great General Headquarters, where they were shown alongside works by leading marine painters such as Hans Bohrdt, Carl Becker, and Hugo Schnars-Alquist.
+During the First World War, Tiedjen’s maritime and harbor paintings were displayed in officers’ facilities at the German Army's Great General Headquarters, where they were shown alongside works by leading marine painters such as Hans Bohrdt, Carl Becker, and Hugo Schnars-Alquist.